 Stratospheric Aerosol Injection

-CCR's research effort in Cambridge’s Department of Geography focusses on establishing paleoclimate records, and investigating the Atlantic Meridional Overturning Circulation, as well as where large cluster volcanoes may have had an impact on the climate.
+CCR's research effort in Cambridge’s Department of Geography focuses on establishing paleoclimate records, and investigating the Atlantic Meridional Overturning Circulation, as well as where large cluster volcanoes may have had an impact on the climate.

 CCR is also working with Harvard University and Imperial College London on a new project to investigate alternative materials for SAI.